aquametalabs/aquameta/README.md

 From my seat, Edgar Codd kind of figured it all out.

 The year was 1969, and Edgar F. (Ted) Codd revealed his conception of the Relational Model, a general purpose algebra for data management.
-If correct, his model, he proported, should be able to go into any domain of complexity and serve as an adequate abstraction for representing it, slicing and dicing it and infinite ways, and generally making sense of it.
+If correct, his model, he proported, should be able to go into any domain of complexity and serve as an adequate abstraction for representing it, slicing and dicing it in infinite ways, and generally making sense of it.

 The relational model, and the relational databases that followed, were the foundation of the information age, at least to a person interested in data.
-50 years later, it remains the most popular model for databases, and certainly not without a fight.
+50 years later, it remains the most popular model for databases -- and certainly not without a fight.

 It sure looks like Codd got something right.
 The humble relational database is still king of the information jungle.
 If history is any indicator, it is the best tool us crazy humans have found for making sense of things.